 ...the dietary limitations of their disorder.
 Others may not even realize that they have it.
 Though it affects more than 30 million Americans, lactose intolerance is one of the most misunderstood and misdiagnosed digestive conditions.
 That’s because it can cause symptoms — like nausea, cramps, bloating, gas and diarrhea — that are also caused by other digestive disorders, such as irritable bowel syndrome and celiac disease.

 Some people are unable to digest lactose, the predominant sugar in milk.
-This is caused by a shortage of the enzyme lactase in the small intestine,” explains Sherry Ann Henley, M.S., R.D., a nutritionist at Canyon Ranch in Tucson.
+This is caused by a shortage of the enzyme lactase in the small intestine per medical experts.
 Without this enzyme, the body can’t break down lactose into glucose and galactose, sugars that your bloodstream absorbs.
-The result: Most of the lactose from your food goes unprocessed to your colon, where it interacts with bacteria to cause an array of digestive discomforts.
+The result is that most of the lactose from your food goes unprocessed to your colon, where it interacts with bacteria to cause an array of digestive discomforts.
 Most symptoms flare up 30 minutes to two hours after you consume foods containing lactose.

 Who's at Risk for Lactose Intolerance?

 Lactose intolerance is least common in people of northern European descent, but is quite common in Asian-Americans, African-Americans and American Indians.
 Researchers are investigating why, but suspect that a historically dairy-rich diet may have helped those of northern European descent build up a tolerance over time.
 Other potential risk factors include damage to the small intestine from surgery, abdominal chemotherapy and diseases such as celiac and Crohn’s.

 How Lactose Intolerance is Diagnosed